Antonín Brabec (rugby union)

-Antonín Brabec (born 2 June 1973 in Prague) is a former Czech rugby union player and the current rugby coach.
-He is nicknamed "Tony".
+Antonín Brabec (born 2 June 1973) is a Czech former rugby union player and the current rugby coach.
 His position on the field is on the centre or the fly half.

 Early career

 Brabec was born on 2 June 1973 in Prague.
 He began playing rugby union in his hometown at the age of six for RC Tatra Smíchov.
 He played as a back.

 His father Antonín is former player, coach and president Tatra Smíchov.

 Rugby career

 Rugby League

 He played two matches for Czech Republic rugby league national team.